awarelabshq/testchimp-sdk/README.md

 1) frontend/ : This includes SDKs for enabling frontend recording
 2) backend/ : This includes SDKs for enabling backend service recording
+3) protos/ : Defines proto structure for communicating payloads (this is used by different backend SDKs to communicate payloads consistently in a tech-stack agnostic manner).

 ## Frontend